QualiSystems/cloudshell-help/docs/troubleshooting/database-and-permissions/large-amount-of-memory-used-on-mssqlserver.md

 1. Via the GUI Interface (MS SQL Server Management Studio).
 2. Via the Standard MS SQL Command Query via a MS SQL session fired up by a programming language or, directly in MS SQL Server Management Studio.
     1. Connect to your target MS SQL Server instance.
-    2. Open a new query page, pointing to “master”(one of the System Databases).
+    2. Open a new query page, pointing to "master”(one of the System Databases).
     3. Type/Run the following commands, one at a time:
         1. sp\_configure 'show advanced options', 1;
         2. GO